-There’s no question that last year was a tough one, but based on current stats the future of the fitness industry still looks promising.
+There’s no question that the last two years were tough, but based on current stats the future of the fitness industry still looks promising.

 As cardiovascular disease and the obesity epidemic continue to rise, the industry will play an increasingly important role in the health of global populations.
 Fitness businesses that adapt to meet this challenge should find security over the long term.

 The statistics shared in this article also provide glimpses as to where the future may take us.
 As Millennials and Gen Z increasingly drive consumer spending, providing services that appeal to their values will be crucial.

 But that doesn’t mean that other generations should be neglected at their expense… The active-aging segment is another growth area that gains immense health benefits from regular fitness activity, so there are huge opportunities in this area too.

 2024 Fitness Industry Report

 This is the most comprehensive and up-to-date industry research report available.
 Unlike others, you get extended access to the 2024 edition, including any updates that are made as new market data becomes available.
 Ideal for business planning, the report includes;

 - Online & virtual fitness market developments